Loosely-self-stabilizing Byzantine-tolerant Binary Consensus for Signature-free Message-passing Systems: Abstract

 \section{Abstract}

-Many distributed applications, such as cloud computing, service replication, load balancing, and distributed ledgers, \eg Blockchain, require the system to solve \emph{consensus} in which all nodes reliably agree on a single value. \emph{Binary consensus}, where the set of values that can be proposed is either zero or one, is a fundamental building block for other ``flavors'' of consensus, \eg multivalued, or vector, and of total order broadcast.
+Many distributed applications, such as cloud computing, service replication, load balancing, and distributed ledgers, \eg Blockchain, require the system to solve \emph{consensus} in which all processes reliably agree on a single value. \emph{Binary consensus}, where the set of values that can be proposed is either zero or one, is a fundamental building block for other ``flavors'' of consensus, \eg multivalued, or vector, and of total order broadcast.
 At PODC 2014, Mostéfaoui, Moumen, and Raynal, in short MMR, presented a randomized signature-free asynchronous binary consensus algorithm.
-They demonstrated that their solution can deal with up to $t$ Byzantine nodes, where $t < n/3$ and $n$ is the number of nodes.
-MMR assumes the availability of a common coin service and fair scheduling of message arrivals, which does not depend on the current coin values.
-It terminates within $O(1)$ expected time.
+They demonstrated that their solution could deal with up to $t$ Byzantine processes, where $t < n/3$ and $n$ is the number of processes.
+MMR assumes the availability of a service of random common coins and fair scheduling of message arrivals, which does not depend on the current coin values.
+It completes within $O(1)$ expected time.

 Our study, which focuses on binary consensus, aims at the design of an even more robust consensus protocol.
 We do so by augmenting MMR with self-stabilization, a powerful notion of fault-tolerance.
-In addition to tolerating node and communication failures, self-stabilizing systems can automatically recover after the occurrence of \emph{arbitrary transient-faults}; these faults represent any violation of the assumptions on which the system was designed to operate (provided that the algorithm code remains intact).
+In addition to tolerating process and communication failures, self-stabilizing systems can automatically recover after the occurrence of \emph{arbitrary transient-faults}; these faults represent any violation of the assumptions on which the system was designed to operate (provided that the algorithm code remains intact).

 We present the first loosely-self-stabilizing fault-tolerant asynchronous solution to binary consensus in Byzantine message-passing systems.
-This is achieved via an instructive transformation of MMR to a self-stabilizing solution that can violate safety requirements with the probability $\Pr=\bigO(2^{-M})$, where $M \in \mathbb{Z}^+$ is a predefined constant that can be set to any positive value at the cost of $3 M n + \log M$ bits of local memory.
+This is achieved via an instructive transformation of MMR to a self-stabilizing solution that can violate safety requirements with probability $\Pr=\bigO(2^{-M})$, where $M \in \mathbb{Z}^+$ is a predefined constant that can be set to any positive value at the cost of $3 M n + \log M$ bits of local memory; $n$ is the number of processes.
 The obtained self-stabilizing version of the MMR algorithm considers a far broader fault-model since it recovers from transient faults.
-Additionally, the algorithm preserves the MMR's properties of optimal resilience and termination, \ie $t < n/3$, and $\bigO(1)$ expected decision time.
-Furthermore, it only requires a bounded amount of memory.
+Additionally, the algorithm preserves the MMR's properties of optimal resilience and termination, \ie $t < n/3$, and $\bigO(1)$ expected decision time. {Moreover, any instance of the proposed solution requires a bounded amount of memory.}